masongrizchel/basic-computational-astrophysics/notebooks/08 X-rays/README.md

-# Stellar Remnants Part 5: X-Ray Binaries & Unsupervised Learning
+# X-Ray Binaries & Unsupervised Learning

 ## Overview
 The final module of the Stellar Remnant series focuses on **High-Energy Astrophysics**.
 We simulate **X-Ray Binaries (XRBs)**—systems where a Black Hole or Neutron Star accretes matter from a companion.